o2system/Osmium-icons/README.md

 You'll need to run the configuration script to tell O2System OS to update its directory structure to use the dark variant.

-### Troubleshooting
-If something does not work as expected with O2System OS, take a look at [`SUPPORT`](.github/SUPPORT.md).
-There you'll find the most common traps, their solutions and known issues.
-Please read this doc before submitting an issue.

 ### License
 O2System OS is fully free software that is dual-licensed under the MIT